Your quote:

 Health Insurance Basics

-Private Health Insurance – The basics
+Private Health Insurance – The Basics

 Private health insurance plays a crucial role in providing individuals and families with the necessary financial coverage for healthcare expenses.
 With various health funds available in Australia, it is essential to understand their structures, areas of cover, and costs to make an informed decision about your healthcare needs.
 In this article, we will delve into the world of health funds, focusing on TUH (Teachers Union Health), its different Hospital cover tiers, customisation options, and key terms like "gap payment" and "excess."